Kamigoro/Online-Chat/README.md

-# Naval-Battle
+# Tic-Tac-Toe
-A asp.net core web app using signalR to manage real-time communication
+A tic-tac-toe wpf app using signalR to manage real-time communication